 A Game for Swallows: To Die, To Leave, To Return by Zeina Abirached

 Though the children in this graphic novel are quite young, this subtle story about civilians during the fighting in Beirut, Lebanon, is a book for all ages. [middle grade graphic novel, ages 10 and up]

 Tasting the Sky: A Palestinian Childhood by Ibtisam Barakat

 This memoir, mainly about a family forced to leave their home in the war of 1967, also reveals the author’s earliest beginnings as a writer.
 [YA memoir, ages 11 and up]

 Santa Claus in Baghdad and Other Stories About Teens in the Arab World by Elsa Marston

-Eight stories set in Arab societies from Tunisia to Iraq, about universal “growing up” concerns that young Americans can relate to. [chapter book, ages 11 and up]
+Eight stories set in Arab societies from Tunisia to Iraq, about universal “growing up” concerns that young Americans can relate to. [middle grade, ages 11 and up]

 Habibi by Naomi Shihab Nye

 A teenager from Texas visits her father’s natal village in Palestine, delighting in new family and experiences but also witnessing the effects of harsh military occupation by Israel.
 [YA, ages 12 and up]

 A Place at the Table by Saadia Faruqi and Laura Shovan